josmar-crwdstffng/angular/docs/TRIAGE_AND_LABELS.md

 In any case, the reviewer should actually look through the code and provide feedback if necessary.

 Note that approved state does not mean a PR is ready to be merged.
-For example, a reviewer might approve the PR but request a minor tweak that doesn't need further review, e.g., a rebase or small uncontroversial change.
+For example, a reviewer might approve the PR but request a minor tweak that does not need further review, e.g., a rebase or small uncontroversial change.
 Only the `action: merge` label means that the PR is ready for merging.